TGOlson/surfline/README.md

   spotId: string,
   type: T,

-  // `days` specifies how far out you want the forecast,
+  // specifies how far out you want the forecast,
   // some forecasts are limited to 6 days max days?: number,

-  // `intervalHours` specifies granularity of data
+  // specifies granularity of data
   // (eg. `intervalHours=3` returns 8 forecast items per day)
-  // `intervalHours` is ignored for `tide` forecasts,
-  // those always default to 1 hour intervals intervalHours?: number,
+  // ignored for `tide` forecasts (always defaults to 1 hour) intervalHours?: number,
 };